Rubber Molding: The Definitive Guide

 Injection-molded rubber components have the highest precision and dimensional accuracy.
 LIM and regular injection molding share the same design considerations, as the two processes are identical.

-Injection molding can mold rubber into complex shapes and designs.
+1. Geometry Designs: Injection molding can mold rubber into more complex mold designs, shapes, and designs.
 This is due to the high-pressure injection of molten rubber into the mold cavity.

 Inquire About Our Silicone and Plastic Products!